 The SCIENCE part of the company, Don M. Nicholson has a Ph.D in theoretical physics.
 His specialty is material science, and the study of materials for energy efficiency.
 He utilizes his background as the “energy guru” to come up with innovative approaches to the energy efficiency challenges of designing and building homes.

-When he’s not building, you can find him and his wife, Christina, socializing with neighbors in Montford, out hiking, or riding his electric bike to UNCA where he is an adjunct professor.
+When he’s not building, you can find him and his wife, Christina, socializing with neighbors in Montford, out hiking, or riding his electric bike to UNCA where he is Research Professor of Physics.

 When he’s not building, you can find him and his wife Krystal trying to keep up with their 2 young children Maple and Huck, and very occasionally sneaking off to play poker.